salesforce/codeceptjs-bdd/documentation/docs/08-salesforce-lwc/1-salesforce-lighting-web-components.md

 ---
-title: Salesforce Lighting Web Components
+title: Salesforce Lightning Web Components
 sub_title: End to End Test Automation with CodeceptJS - Selenium WebDriver
-parents: ["Salesforce LWC"]
+parents: ['Salesforce LWC']
-keywords: [ "LWC", "Salesforce", "Web Components", "Shadow", "Shadow DOM"]
+keywords: ['LWC', 'Salesforce', 'Web Components', 'Shadow', 'Shadow DOM']
 ---

 ## ☁︎ Automate Salesforce Lighting Web Components with Selenium WebDriver

 [Lightning Web Components](https://developer.salesforce.com/docs/component-library/documentation/en/lwc) is open source, empowering you to explore the source code, customize the behavior for your needs, and build enterprise-ready web components on any platform, not just Salesforce.

 As per the [LWC Testing Docs](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.testing_dom_api), LWC uses a shadow DOM polyfill.
-To Automate with Selenium WebDriver, the global queries via *WebDriver.findElement()* won't work.
+To Automate with Selenium WebDriver, the global queries via _WebDriver.findElement()_ won't work.
 It becomes complicated when you need to handle the Elements under Shadow DOM.

 The great news is, CodeceptJS has simplified the E2E Automation of Shadow Elements, by introducing the [ShadowDom](https://github.com/Codeception/CodeceptJS/blob/master/docs/shadow.md) support.

 ### 🚀Codeceptjs-LWC-Example

 ##### ➨ Complete Example of LWC E2E Automation

 The Codeceptjs-BDD provides the complete example to **Automate the Salesforce LWC with WebDriver**.
 Please take a look at the example below,